I was born in October 1982 and raised, along with my younger brother, in South London by my mum.

 So that’s exactly what I did.

-With the support of outstanding teachers, I secured my place at the LSE to study History and International Relations.
+With the support of several outstanding teachers, I secured my place at the LSE to study History and International Relations.
 Like many people who head to university from an ordinary background, I always had a feeling that I didn’t really belong.
-But I worked hard, did well and was lucky enough to secure funding for a Masters at Balliol College, Oxford, in the same subject.
+But I worked hard, did well and was lucky enough to secure funding for an MPhil at Balliol College, Oxford, in the same subject.

 In Greenwich, I became a local councillor, serving the area that has been home to Joanna and me for many years and is now home to our two children, Arthur and Edie.
-I was also a Governor at James Wolfe Primary School and joined the Board of Trustees of Greenwich Housing Rights.
-When Nick Raynsford decided to stand down at the 2015 election, I put myself forward to be the next MP for Greenwich and Woolwich.
-I’m extremely grateful to all those who put their trust in me to represent them in Westminster for the past four years.
+I was also a Governor at James Wolfe Primary School in West Greenwich and served on the Greenwich Housing Rights’ Board of Trustees.
+When our constituency’s long-serving MP Nick Raynsford decided to stand down at the 2015 election, I put myself forward to succeed him.